-To ensure applications are addressed in a timely manner and monitor the overall interconnection activities, utilities shall submit an SIR inventory of projects quarterly to the Public Service Commission by January 31, April 30, July 31 and October 31 of each year.
-Utilities shall provide DPS Staff with redacted and unredacted versions of its interconnection inventory for the associated time period in Excel format.
+To ensure applications are addressed in a timely manner and monitor the overall interconnection activities, utilities shall submit an SIR inventory of projects monthly to the Public Service Commission by the 15th day of the following month.
+Therefore, 12 interconnection inventory submissions shall be provided each year by each of the electric utilities.
+Utilities shall provide DPS Staff with redacted and unredacted versions of its interconnection inventory, including the current queue, for the associated time period in Excel format.
 At a minimum the following information shall be provided in the inventory:

 - 1. Utility Name

 - 2. Applicant Name

 - 3. System Type

 - 4. System Capacity

 - 5. Net Metered (Yes/No)

 - 6. Protective Equipment

 - 7. Application Review Start and End date

-- 8. Preliminary Review Start and End date
+- 8. Preliminary Screening Analysis Start and End date

 - 9. CESIR Start and End date

 - 10. CESIR Costs

 - 11. Utility Interconnection Costs

 - 12. Customer Interconnection Costs

 - 13. Utility System Upgrade Costs

 - 14. Customer System Upgrade Costs

 - 15. Verification Testing date

 - 16. Final Letter of Acceptance date

 - 17. Total percentage of SIR connected demand